andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 ```

 With this final piece of the puzzle, I was able to reach 18D *3 seconds* in my
 Haskell solution!
-And after explaining the method, Michal Marsalek was also able
+Michal Marsalek was also able to build this into their fast
-to build this into their fast Nim solver to \[reach 40D in 8 minutes, 50D in 32
+Nim solver to \[reach 40D in 8 minutes, 50D in 32 minutes, 60D in 120
-minutes, 60D in 120 minutes\]\[finalmichal\].
+minutes\]\[finalmichal\].

 And as far as I know, this seems to be where things stand today.